vladissta/vladissta/README.md

 # Vlad Stanin 🧬

-🧬 Doing bioinformtics<br>🔬 Studying Fusarium, flax, chickpea and cancer<br>👨‍🎓 Bachelor's degree in biophysics<br>📚 Pursuing a master's degree<br>🤖 Assisting on ML course<br>⚙️ Would like to develop my own tools and pipelines<br>🎧 Really into EDM<br>🗣️ I like networking
+🧬 Doing bioinformatics<br>🔬 Studying fusarium oxysporum, flax, chickpea and cancer<br>👨‍🎓 Bachelor's degree in biophysics<br>📚 Pursuing a master's degree in bioinformatics<br>🤖 Assisting on ML course in Bioinformatics Institute<br>⚙️ Would like to develop my own tools and pipelines<br>🎧 Really into EDM<br>🗣️ I like networking!

 ## 🌐 Socials: